310mc/https-310mc.github.io-tl/source/_posts/aquarium/friends_together.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-I see.
-Your voice is far away from me, so it does feel a bit lonely.
+i see. your voice is far away from me, so it does feel a bit lonely.

-But, I am sorry.
-This is my punishment… So I cannot leave this place.
+but, i am sorry. this is my punishment… so i cannot leave this place.

-I know it must be embarrassing, but can I stay where I am right now?
+i know it must be embarrassing, but can i stay where i am right now?
 {% endbubble %}

 {% bubble Kaoru %}